-When the Buccaneers take on the New Orleans Saints at Raymond James Stadium on Sunday, fans can help the Glazer Family Foundation and Raymond James Financial "Sack Hunger" at the annual canned food collection drive.
-Volunteers from America's Second Harvest, Metropolitan Ministries, Tampa Jewish Family Services and Trinity Cafe will accept donations at the yellow collection stations outside all gates and club entrances at Raymond James Stadium until the end of the first quarter.
+Prior to the Buccaneers' November 13 game against the Texas at Raymond James Stadium, the Glazer Family Foundation will join Raymond James Financial, Kraft Foods and Southern Ford Dealers to conduct the annual "Sack Hunger" collection drive in support of local food banks.
+Volunteers from Agape Food Bank, Feeding America Tampa Bay, Metropolitan Ministries and RCS Food Bank will accept donations at the yellow collection stations outside all gates and club entrances at Raymond James Stadium until the end of the first quarter.

-Food items needed include: * Canned meats * Canned fruits and vegetables * Canned juices * Canned soups * Peanut butter According to the United States Department of Agriculture, more than 17 million households are unable to put food on the table at some point during the year and one-third of those families have to limit the amount they are eating.
-In the state of Florida, over 12 percent of households have to cut back on the quantity and quality of meals.
+More than 17 million households are unable to put food on the table at some point during the year, and one-third of those families have to limit the amount they are eating, according to the United States Department of Agriculture.
+In Florida, over 12 percent of households have to cut back on the quantity and quality of meals.

 Prior to Sunday's game, designated Raymond James Financial locations and Southern Ford Dealerships will also be collecting items.
 To locate a drop off location near you, visit www.sackhunger.com.
 To learn more about the Buccaneers' fight against hunger and other community initiatives, visit www.buccaneers.com/community.

 In addition to Sunday's "Sack Hunger" collection drive, fans will have one more game-day opportunity to help the Buccaneers give back to the community this season: